nwithan8/plex-prerolls/README.md

 Schedules follow the following priority:
 1. **misc**: Items listed in `always_use` will always be included (appended) to the preroll list
+    - If you have a large set of prerolls, you can provide all paths and use `random_count` to randomly select a smaller subset of the list to use on each run.

 2. **date_range**: Schedule based on a specific date/time range